The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Sources: Taylor Wessing, Piwik PRO, Freshfields

-The EDPB and EDPS have called for the exemptions to be "further specified" before adoption.
-But the direction is clear: first-party, aggregated analytics for your own website, with no data leaking to third parties.
-That's the lane.
+The EDPB and EDPS have asked for the exemptions to be "further specified" before adoption.
+The shape of it is already clear, though.
+First-party, aggregated analytics for your own website, with nothing leaking out to third parties.
+That is the lane.

-An important nuance on session-level data: multiple legal analyses confirm that "aggregated" refers to the purpose of measurement, not a ban on ever seeing granular data.
-SealMetrics explains it well: a store can count customers and see what each person buys to calculate totals, but cannot track individuals across stores.
-Session-level collection is permitted as long as it feeds into aggregate reporting and individuals cannot be re-identified or tracked across sessions.
+One nuance trips people up, so it is worth getting right.
+"Aggregated" describes the purpose of the measurement.
+It is not a ban on ever touching granular data.
+Several legal analyses say so.
+Piwik PRO puts it well: a store can count its customers and see what each one buys to work out the totals, but it cannot follow those people from one store to the next.
+Session-level collection is fine as long as it rolls up into aggregate reporting and nobody can be re-identified or tracked across sessions.

 Does Google Analytics qualify?

-No. The consensus from privacy lawyers, analytics vendors, and data protection authorities is unanimous: GA4 does not meet the Article 88a criteria, and no realistic configuration can make it qualify.
+No. Privacy lawyers, analytics vendors, and data protection authorities all land in the same place: GA4 does not meet the Article 88a criteria, and no realistic configuration can make it qualify.
+Several EU countries have already ruled Google Analytics illegal.
+The exemption criteria show you why.

 GA4 sets persistent cookies.
 The _ga cookie has a 2-year expiry.
-The _ga_<container> cookie also has a 2-year expiry.
-When Google Signals is enabled, it connects user activity across devices via Google account data.
-These are not temporary session identifiers.
+The _ga_<container> cookie runs for 2 years too.
+Turn on Google Signals and it ties a person's activity across their devices through their Google account data.
+None of that is a temporary session identifier.
+It is a two-year leash.

 Data flows to Google, a third party.
-All event data is transmitted to Google's servers and processed on Google's infrastructure.
-Google uses aggregated customer data for product development and improvement.
-The integration with Google Ads, DV360, and the broader advertising ecosystem means your analytics data does not stay "solely for your own use."
+Every event is sent to Google's servers and processed on Google's infrastructure.
+Google then uses aggregated customer data for its own product development and improvement.
+Wire that up with Google Ads, DV360, and the rest of the advertising machine, and your analytics data is no longer "solely for your own use."
+It is working for Google too.

 Google Analytics 4 vs. Article 88a requirements